 This is because ceramic features excellent mechanical and chemical properties capable of withstanding the harsh and corrosive environments found in the etching process.
 It has exceptional structural strength and stiffness compared to alternative materials such as aluminium.
 As a result, larger, thinner wafer handlers can be made, which allows wafers to be stacked closer together for greater productivity.
 For example, the company's 99.5% alumina is a strong material that will support the heavier, larger diameter wafers and is only one millimetre at its thinnest part.

 Also, ceramic does not bend like an aluminium equivalent.
 If forced, the alumina ceramic will break, thereby offering the advantage of minimising potential damage caused to the semiconductor equipment and enabling straightforward replacement.

-"Until now there has been much debate as to when 450mm wafers will become a reality because of the heavy upfront investment in research and development required," says Yannick Galais, commercial manager at Morgan Technical Ceramics.
+"Until now there has been much debate as to when 450mm wafers will become a reality because of the heavy upfront investment in research and development required," says Yannick Galais, commercial manager at Morgan Advanced Materials.
 "However, it is now clear that they are expected to come online in 2015 and our ceramic end effectors are expected to be key components to enable efficient wafer processing."

-Morgan Technical Ceramics' has been supplying reliable wafer handlers to the semiconductor industry for more than 10 years.
+Morgan Advanced Materials' has been supplying reliable wafer handlers to the semiconductor industry for more than 10 years.
 Its products are installed in fabrication plants all over the world helping semiconductor manufacturers to optimise their processes, maximise yields and reduce their total cost of ownership.